actions-marketplace-validations/landtechnologies_k8s-toolbox/README.md

 ## How do I use it?

-a) Explicitly specify any versions (or else they default to the latest release from each, found on GitHub)
+a) Explicitly specify any versions (or else they default to the latest release from each, found on GitHub).
+Specifying a version will override everything else (version.json file and defaults).

 ```yaml
 uses: landtechnologies/k8s-toolbox@v6